-No County Auditors .- The Kingstree Star is authorized to say that Governor Hampton will not appoint a County Auditor for this or any other county at present, as it is expected the office will soon be abolished to save expense, and the duties conferred on the County Treasurer.
-Well, Gen. Kershaw is a Christian gentleman, fall on their broad shoulders need no longer stop the plough.
-They will not be sacrificed on their country's altar. - Horry News.
+No County Auditorss.-The Kingstree Star is authorized to say that Governor Hampton will not appoint a County Auditor for this or any other county at present, as it is expected the office will soon be abolished to save expense, and the duties conferred on the County Treasurer.
+Patriots waiting for this effice to turn up and fall on their broad shoulders need no longer stop the plough.
+They will not be sacrificed on their country's altar.-Horry News.